carpentries-incubator/docker-introduction/_episodes/07-docker-image-examples.md

 containers with Docker commands, and instead use a similar tool called Singularity or Shifter.
-However, both of these programs can be used to run Docker container images, so often people create their container as a Docker container image, so they can run it using Docker or Singularity.
+However, both of these programs can be used to run Docker container images, so often people create their container as a Docker container image, so they can run it using either of Docker or Singularity.

 There isn't yet a working example of how to use Docker container images on a shared computing system, partially because each system is slightly different, but the following resources show what it can look like:

-- [Introduction to Singularity](https://carpentries-incubator.github.io/singularity-introduction/): See the episode titled "
-Running MPI parallel jobs using Singularity containers"
+- [Introduction to Singularity](https://carpentries-incubator.github.io/singularity-introduction/): See the episode titled "Running MPI parallel jobs using Singularity containers"
 - [Container Workflows at Pawsey](https://pawseysc.github.io/container-workflows/): See the episode titled "Run containers on HPC with Shifter (and Singularity)"

 ## Seeking Examples